 No matter how hard I try, it's impossible to convince everybody to adopt the Stealth Wealth mantra.
-Rich people should never share how much they truly make or how much they truly have because they will become targets of envious people looking to take them down.
+Rich people should never share how much they truly make.
+Nor should they share how much they truly have.
+If they do, they will become targets of envious people looking to take them down.

 When 26 year old Haseeb Qureshi published a post on how he managed to negotiate a $250,000 annual compensation package at Airbnb, I was intrigued.
 It's a great post about how he pitted multiple tech companies against each other to bid on his services.
 Once he got Google interested at $220,000, the doors to other companies flung wide open.

 But, usually a job search is private.
 What will Google hiring managers think now that they realize they were played like a fiddle?
 What about the hundreds of employees at AirBnB who are older or who have been there longer who don't have a $250,000 a year compensation package?
 How will they feel?
 Will his next employer be a little more savvy?
 Who knows.

 After Haseeb got the AirBnB offer, he wrote, “This company must be out of its goddamn mind.
 No wonder tech is so overvalued.
 I lost my shit.”
 Now, Haseeb needs to really over deliver on high expectations or potentially face an early exit.
 I was pretty miffed by the whole salary revelation.
 But instead of staying intrigued, I simply asked him in his post why he made his compensation package public.
 Here was his response!